-The NEXT key is used to scroll down through the various menus and is also used to increment the value when in the modify mode.
-The BACK key is used to scroll up through the menus and is also used to decrement the value when in the modify mode.
-The MODE key is used to enter a submenu when the displayed item indicates a sub-menu with a right facing arrow and also to exit the sub-menu and move on to the next main menu item.
-The RESET/MDFY key is used to reset the BurnerLogix from a lockout condition, force a recycle of the programmer, indicate to the system the value displayed is to be modified or when done with the modification.
+The NEXT key is used to scroll down through the various menus.
+It is used to increment in the modify mode.
+The BACK key is used to scroll up through the menus.
+It is also used to decrement the value when in the modify mode.
+Use the MODE key to enter a sub-menu when the displayed item indicates a sub-menu with a right facing arrow > and exit the sub-menu and move on to the next main menu item.
+Use the RESET/MDFY key to reset the BurnerLogix from a lockout condition, force a recycle of the programmer, indicate to the system the value displayed is to be modified or when done with the modification.

-FIGURE 2.
+Figure 5.
 BURNERLOGIX MENU STRUCTURE